tongchf/mvqtlcim/README.md

             -p INT		number of permutaions [0]
             -t INT		number of threads [1]
             -a FLOAT	threshold of p-value for a marker to be added in stepwise regression [0.05]
-            -d FLOAT	threshold of p-value for a marker to be deleted in stepwise regression [0.10]
+            -d FLOAT	threshold of p-value for a marker to be deleted in stepwise regression [0.10] p-value for a marker to be deleted in stepwise regression [0.10]